Top 10 Ways to Get Kids Involved in Your Outer Banks Vacation!

 Dive into the Outer Banks before your vacation even starts!
 You're ready for your Outer Banks vacation and you want to make sure the kids have a fabulous time too.
 Now it's easier than ever!
-Check out Sun Realty's Top 10 Ways to Get Your Kids Involved, our list of favorite books and DVDs, kite making video, and beach craft projects.
+Check out Sun Realty's Top 10 Ways to Get Your Kids Involved, our list of favorite books and DVDs, and beach craft projects.
 You're sure to start your Outer Banks vacation fun right at home!

 Plan ahead and get the kids involved!
 Set up a rough itinerary of the activities for the week.
 Spend a day in Corolla, spend a day on Roanoke Island, and another touring Ocracoke Island.
 Alternate between kid activities and adult interests to keep everyone interested and happy.